alfaried/TED_Talks_Text_Mining_Project/README.md

 its persuasiveness more effective?
 - Do different topics have different methods of persuasiveness?

-Additionally, the team will evaluate the accuracy of our models used to identify the persuasiveness of a talk, by comparing it with the ratings given by the viewers themselves within the ted_main.csv dataset.
+Additionally, evaluation on the accuracy of the models used to identify the persuasiveness of a talk will be done, by comparing it with the ratings given by the viewers themselves within the ted_main.csv dataset.

+### 1. Persuaion Analysis
+> Insert task description here

+### 2. Topic Modelling
+> Insert task description here

+#### 2.1 Document Clustering
+> Insert task description here

+#### 2.2 Document Classification
+> Insert task description here

+### 3. Document Retrieval
+> Insert task description here